RiyaZahidShaikh/RiyaZahidShaikh/README.md

 ## Fun Fact

-When I'm not coding, you can find me enjoying movies, exploring new places, or getting creative with crafts.
+When I'm not coding, you can find me enjoying movies🎬, exploring new places🏕️, or getting creative with crafts🎨.

 ---